onehungrymind/angular-core-workshop/README.md

 npm install -g @nrwl/schematics
 ```

-After installing it you can create a new Nx workspace by running:
+After installing, if you want to create a new Nx workspace, you can by running:

 ```
 create-nx-workspace angular-core-workshop